pixlsus/website/src/articles/interview-chdk/index.md

 **waterwingz** A combination of ARM assembler and C.

-**philmoz** I would add Lua to that - a lot of useful features are now in the scripts. <dfn>waterwingz</dfn> has built some impressive functionality with his scripts.
+**philmoz** I would add Lua to that - a lot of useful features are now in the scripts. *waterwingz* has built some impressive functionality with his scripts.
 I suppose we should also include uBasic as we still include some testing scripts written in it. uBasic is very primitive compared to Lua, so Lua scripts are preferred.
 Finally there is also the Canon Basic built into the firmware - we use this to do firmware dumping.

 <figure>
 <img src='reyalp-chdk-iss-ursa-major-20180608-8865.jpg' width='2000' height='1500' alt='ISS pass, by reyalp'>